sidesteps/blog/_posts/2021-06-14-fun-of-clojure.md

 ```
 It's a map with 3 kinds of transactions: :deposit :buy :sell.
 Transaction is an array (vector) that has a tag of a crypto, amount and price.
 Dates are metadata about my transactions and clojure has a notion of [metadata](https://clojure.org/reference/metadata) built-in, you can attach it to the peace of data (like an array), read it when you want it, but keep it out of the way of calculations.

 Tags are important to designate data, it's built-in into clojure too.
 Data that starts with a colon is a tag.
 Clojure calls those [keywords](https://clojure.org/reference/data_structures#Keywords).
-Plus, in clojure, keywords can be namespaced like `:sidestep.crypto.game/BTC`.
+Plus, in clojure, keywords can be namespaced like `:sidestep.crypto.game/BTC`{:.language-clojure .highlight}.

 Time to wrap some code around my transactions to start deriving info about how am I doing in the crypto game.
 First, I want to know my position - the aggregated price of each of my purchased cryptos, compare it to the current market price, calculate the diffs, sum-up the diffs to get the totals.
 So I create a portfolio.clj file, load my transactions with one liner, and wrap some code on them: